 To protect yourself, we have some recommendations.
 Some seem simple, even silly, but they work.

 Steps to Take to Protect Yourself from Medical Malpractice Issues

 Something happens to our ability to hear when a person in a white coat or scrubs begins to talk.
 We seem to hear a buzzing in our ears and we do not hear the advice given.

 Designate someone to go with you to all physician visits.
 Instruct that person that you are relying on them to listen to what the healthcare providers are saying.
 This buddy system will work for friends or family.
 If you are married, schedule your appointments together with the same doctor.

 #2 Take a notepad and take notes

 Try this experiment next time you go to the doctor: As soon as he/she walks in the door start writing.
 It will be awkward at first but it can become a habit.

 You will find that the nurse or doctor seems to be more attentive to you, explaining health information in more detail, if they think you are writing everything down.
 And, you have notes when you get home of what was said and done during your visit.

 My first time at this, I wrote down the time the doctor walked in, my blood pressure that he took, and the time he walked out.
 That is all I wrote but the doctor was so much more attentive, spelling medical words for me, even writing on my notes himself when I was struggled to get the name of the cardiac condition he said my mother had.

-#3 Go into every meeting with a health care provider with a list of questions and make sure you get answers to your questions before you leave.
+#3 Bring a list of questions and make sure you get answers before you leave

 How many times have you come out of the doctor’s office and said, “Darn, I forgot to ask him about……….?”
 Go prepared.